ribeiro-boll/Estudo_de_c/README.md

 # Personal C Language Study Repository

-This repository is my study projects for learning and practicing the C programming language, using the book, "C Programming: A Modern Approach".
-It includes code examples, exercises, and notes to improve understanding of core concepts.
+This repository contains all of my study projects for learning and practicing the C programming language, using the book, "C Programming: A Modern Approach".
+It includes code examples and exercises to improve understanding of core concepts.

 ## Topics Covered